UST-MICO/grapheditor/docs/grapheditor.rst

 Example Event Usage
 ^^^^^^^^^^^^^^^^^^^

 This example uses a node template where one part has the ``data-click="remove"`` attribute.
 This attribute is used in the event to populate the ``key`` attribute.
+For custom buttons in edges use markers with the :js:attr:`clickEventKey <Marker.clickEventKey>` attribute.

 .. code-block:: html